 Ad fraud comes in many forms, but some common indicators help you spot it.
 First, check to see if the site on which the ad is displayed is high quality and reputable.
 If not, it may be more likely to be involved in fraudulent activity.
 Also, examine the ad itself closely.
 It could be a fake if it seems too good to be true or contains other red flags.

 An increasing number of ad fraud schemes are targeting programmatic advertising.
-Ad fraud is difficult to catch and even harder to prevent, but some warning signs can help you identify it.
+Ad fraud is difficult to catch and prevent, but some warning signs can help you identify it.

 If you locate any of the following red flags, it could be an indication that your ad dollars are getting wasted on fraudulent activity: